 which is based on the ratio of the country data for each sub-factor relative to the world average, multiplied by 50.
-For example, on average worldwide, it takes 20.25 days to start a business.
-Zimbabwe's 32 days to start a business is a sub-factor value that is worse than the average, resulting in a ratio of 0.63.
-That ratio multiplied by 50 equals the final sub-factor score of 31.6.
+For example, on average worldwide, it takes 19.7 days to start a business.
+The Philippines' 33 days to start a business is a sub-factor value that is worse than the average, resulting in a ratio of 0.60.
+That ratio multiplied by 50 equals the final sub-factor score of 29.8.

-For the five countries that are not covered by the World Bank's Doing Business report, business freedom is scored by analyzing business regulations based on qualitative information from reliable and internationally recognized sources.4
+For the five countries that are not covered by the World Bank's Doing Business report,4 business freedom is scored by analyzing business regulations based on qualitative information from reliable and internationally recognized sources.